AguaClara/high_rate_sedimentation-DEPRECATED/Reports/HRS Summer 2018 Report.md

 [Return to Summary of Experiments](#summary-of-experiments)

 #### Experiment 16
-**Description**: The flat bottom geometry was modified to have a conical shape in order to allow for better resuspension of built-up flocs aggregating at the bottom of the sedimentation tank.
+**Description**: The next series of experiments aimed to understand the cause of floc build-up at the bottom of the sedimentation tank and stop it by changing the geometry of the insert.
+The flat bottom geometry from Experiment 15 was modified to have a conical shape in order to allow for better resuspension of built-up flocs aggregating at the bottom of the sedimentation tank.
 Experiment 15 was run at 3 mm/s with a system coagulant dosage of 4.5 mg/L.

 <p align = center>
   <img src = "/Images/Setup/ConicalBottom.jpg" width = 250>